 Got the guy toothpaste.

-And from that day forward, if he goes, if any of you ever need anything, you come to me and I'll try and solve the problem for you.
+And from that day forward, he goes, if any of you ever need anything, you come to me and I'll try and solve the problem for you.

-And so he got along, and they had a great time in that prison.
+And so he got along and they had a great time in that prison.

 He told me for a time that's horrible and you lose all your freedoms, he enjoyed it.